 If, in the interests of preventing further fatalities, the Coroner decides to report the matter to a relevant person or authority, he will do so within 10 working days of the inquest outcome.
 He will also send copies of his report to all the interested parties.
 A copy of any subsequent reply will be sent within 5 days of its receipt.

-The Local Authority, which is responsible for administering the Coroner’s service, will pay witness and juror expenses claims promptly after receipt of properly completed applications.
+The Local Authority, responsible for administering the Coroner’s service, will pay witness and juror expenses claims promptly after receipt of properly completed applications.

 Application for permission to remove a body abroad